budach/pysster/README.md

 ### Changelog

-**v1.1.2 - 13.
+**v1.1.2 - 15.
 March 2018**
+* added visualize_all_kernels() method to Model objects (visualize all kernels at once + get HTML summary report)
+* it is now possible to maximize the PR-AUC (precision-recall) instead of the ROC-AUC during a grid search
 * changed default color scheme for ACGT and ACGU alphabets to match conventions
-* added visualize_all_kernels() method to Model objects (visualize all kernels at once + get HTML summary report)
-* small fixes
+* fixed a bug that prevented Data objects from being reproducible